katerinjo/nvim-monolog/README.md

 Trying to combine keyboard configurations, input methods, emoji insertion GUIs, text editors, and so on all together as a coherent whole results in tools stepping on each other's toes, brittle functionality, and a user experience with a lot of mental overhead.
 Not good.

-I want easy automatic Spongebob case, void text, and upside-down text.
+I want easy automatic studly caps, void text, and upside-down text.
 I want to insert today's date or a new UUID every now and then.
 I want to do a substring search on both emoticon and emoji names at the same time.
 I want to be able to switch between typing pinyin, Japanese kana, and Esperanto diacritics on the same machine without breaking everything.
 I want to talk about phonetics with my friends without making them all learn X-SAMPA.

 Assuming the text will go where I want it to, each of these features is pretty darn easy to implement in Python.
 The real bottleneck is compatibility between different applications and tools.